sanjatkanjilal/hospital_onset_infection_analyses/README.md

 2. `HO_infxn_C_Diff_micro_query.R`

-   **Description:** Script to pull any patients who had a C.difficile test performed
+   **Description:** Script to pull all patients who had a C. difficile testing performed (only necessary if this data is separate from other microbiology data)

     **Input Files**
     - `edw_cdiff.csv`